 That is saving acquaintance with the Lord, to be thus acquainted with Christ as the Redeemer, Christ in his humiliation, Christ in his resurrection, "Whom I shall see for myself."
 Job was not a Roman Catholic: he was not content with a priest to intercede for him; but "whom I shall see for myself."
 He was not a Church of England man.
-My parson says, If I have been christened, and if I have been confirmed, and if I come to the sacrament, all will be well.
+My parson says, If I have been christened, and if I have been confirmed, and if I come to the Sacrament, all will be well.
 No, no; Job would trust no one.
-"Whom I shall see for myself; and my eyes shall behold, and not another; though my reins be consumed within me."
+"Whom I shall see for myself; and mine eyes shall behold, and not another; though my reins be consumed within me."
 Never mind, I shall realize his presence; I shall see him at that day; I shall see him as he is.
-"Behold what manner of love the Father has bestowed upon us, that we should thus be called the sons of God.
-Therefore, the world knows us not, because it knew him not; but we know that when he shall appear we shall be like him, for we shall see him as he is."
-Ah, human learning, excellent in your place, I cannot applaud you too highly in your place, but when you come to meddle with eternal things, then that which in its own place is wisdom, when it gets out of its place is nothing but foolishness.
+"Behold what manner of love the Father hath bestowed upon us, that we should thus be called the sons of God.
+Therefore the world knoweth us not, because it knew him not; but we know that when he shall appear we shall be like him, for we shall see him as he is."
+Ah, human learning, excellent in thy place-I cannot applaud thee too highly in thy place-but when thou comest to meddle with eternal things, then that which in its own place is wisdom, when it gets out of its place is nothing but foolishness.
 Hence, how many learned men, especially among the Germans, have written to prove that Job knew nothing whatever of the doctrine of the resurrection.
 But the Christian knows better than this; he knows that Job did know something of the resurrection.